Caroline Edwards: Ryan Samsel legal issues

 Samsel was arrested in January 2021.
 The Federal Bureau of Investigation (FBI) discovered his identity by putting a picture of his face on January 6 into facial recognition software and receiving a match on his girlfriend's Instagram page.
 In October 2023, Samsel went on trial, charged with assault on police with and without a dangerous weapon (a felony), obstruction of an official proceeding (a felony), and an act of physical violence in the Capitol grounds or buildings (a misdemeanor).
 He had pled not guilty, and Edwards testified against him and four other co-defendants during the trial.
 Prosecutors argued that he was the catalyst for the rioting.
 Samsel's lawyer, Stanley Woodward Jr., argued that "Those barricades didn’t fall because of anything Mr. Samsel did or was going to do" ...
 "They were going to fall… It’s not even remotely possible to pin the events of Jan.
 6 on Mr. Samsel."
 He also said that "bike racks are not a dangerous weapon".

 The trial ended in December 2023, and on February 2, 2024, Samsel was convicted of all of the charges.
 On January 20, 2025, Donald Trump, now serving a second term as president, pardoned Samsel and around 1,500 other people charged with crimes connected to the January 6 attack.
 Samsel was released from custody the following day.
+Samsel had served nearly four years in jail by the time he had been pardoned.